Do MLM’s and Multi Level Marketing Business Work

 Doterra coins the term “certified pure therapeutic grade” which is pretty much made up there are not any oils that are certified essential oils.
 This company went as fair to even trade make that term certified pure theraputic grade.
 There is an essential oils disinformation campaign to combat this very misinformation that some companies like Doterra have boldly without any backing claimed.
 Then we get into the harmful and dangerous things.

-Doterra reps tell people, internal use of essential oils this completely contradicts the advice of by the Aromatherapy and Herbal Associations and other like organizations.
-Some of which are alternative medicine and some mainstream medicine they all agree internal use of these oils is is bad and potentially harmful.
+Doterra reps tell people, internal use of essential oils is recommended, this completely contradicts the advice of by the Aromatherapy and Herbal Associations and other like organizations, some of which are alternative medicine and some mainstream medicine they all agree internal use of these oils is bad and potentially harmful.
 These oils are extremely potent and powerful, there has in fact been reported cases of poisoning and deaths related to the ingestion of these essential therapeutic oils.
+Ingesting essential oils is harmful

 Some of these oils if taken internally can build up to a toxicity level over time in one’s body as well, worns the National Association of Holistic Aromatherapy.
 Many more go on to state the same thing and the harmful effects of ingesting such oils.
-You can destroy your intestinal tract, it metabolised by your liver and can cause nausea and vomiting.
-These are extremely concentrated oils I had a Doterra rep tell me to just rub it on my skin I believe it was the Deep Blue it burned my skin.
+You can destroy your intestinal tract, it is metabolised by your liver and can cause nausea and vomiting.
+These are extremely concentrated oils I had a Doterra rep tell me to just rub it on my skin I believe it was the Deep Blue it burned my skin set it on fire.
 These oils should be diluted with grape seed oil before they are ever put on someone’s skin.
 That was how I had done it when I made my on but I thought this person was more knowledgeable on oils than I was.
+Young Living and Doterra Warning

 According to Doterra’s earning-disclosure-summary their reps do a lot better than the other mlm’s as 17% do actually make $350 – $1,370 annually.
 So they at least make $29.16 a month.
 Not too bad right?
 Go Doterra.
 Now their silver and members do make much more at around $26,000 for a full year of full time work.
 This emcompases 0.62% of all two million members.
 Let us then factor in costs, purchases, overhead, and that twenty six thousand probably dwindles down to below half of that bring home.
 Some might be happy live off of that but it is a far cry from the exacerbated claims in their initial pitches.